wp-plugins/tinymce-advanced/readme.txt

 = No styles are imported in the Styles drop-down menu. =

-These styles (just the classes) are imported from your current theme style.css file.
-However some themes use @import to load the actual css file(s).
-Tiny does not follow these links.
-To make the classes appear, add their names to tadv-mce.css file located in "tinymce-advanced/css".
-You do not need to copy the whole classes if you do not want them to appear in the editor, just add the names, like that:
+These styles (just the classes) are imported from your current theme editor-style.css file.
+However some themes do not have this functionality.
+For these themes TinyMCE Advanced will let you add a customized editor-style.css and import it into the editor.

-    .my-class{}
-    .my-other-class{}

 = I have just installed this plugin, but it does not do anything. =